 The new BIA Innovator Campus has huge potential for economic development in the West of Ireland

-Glenman Corporation just signed the contract to build the new BIA Innovator Campus in the grounds of Mellows Teagasc Campus in Athenry, Co Galway.
+Glenman Corporation just signed the contract to build the new BIA Innovator Campus in the grounds of the Teagasc Mellows Campus in Athenry, Co Galway.
 This looks set to be a very exciting project and one that will not only benefit end users of the Campus but the surrounding community and wider economy as well.
 The Campus will act as a centre of excellence facilitating innovation and cutting edge research in the food sector and provide a comprehensive support system for entrepreneurs seeking to develop and showcase their ideas.

 Co-funded by Teagasc – the agriculture and food development authority, Enterprise Ireland and the Galway County Council, the Campus will contain 3 buildings: